akiellor/bananas/README.md

 * These suites will often test the same paths over and over again with subtle variations, this contributes to the tests being long.

-## Hypothesis
+* Poor organization of these suites often results in new developers duplicating scenarios or assertions when adding new tests.

+* The ratio between number of system behaviours or user interactions to lines of test code is often quite poor.

-The problems stated above stem from using example based testing tools (xUnit) via an interface that is inherently slow.
+The underlying hypothesis is that these problems stem from using example based testing tools (xUnit) via an interface that is inherently slow.

-## What is it?

-Bananas is a testing tool, which instead of focusing on distinct 'scenarios' or 'examples', focuses of modelling the system as a state machine.
-With this state machine, Bananas will traverse a set of possible model states for the system and validate the actual system under test is in the desired state.

 ## Terminology